This post was originally published on June 20, 2019, and updated most recently on April 7, 2021.

 Create a solid plan for every day and week, so you can simply follow and execute each plan without hesitation.
 This will help you save valuable decision-making energy (which is proven to be a limited resource) during the day and work with more determination and focus.

 Furthermore, unscheduled time makes us more prone to procrastination.
 Our brain doesn’t like ambiguity — and not scheduling your days creates a lot of ambiguity.
-The more attractive alternative when faced with uncertainty is to waste time on YouTube or Instagram, not finish a tedious task you’ve been putting off.
+When faced with uncertainty, the more attractive alternative is to waste time on YouTube or Instagram, not finish a tedious task you’ve been putting off.

 Productivity Hack #4: Put away your smartphone